 Requirements and evidence of academic achievement: Each student has to prepare the compulsory reading in advance.
-Furthermore, each student has to write one essay which she/he will present in the course.
-The essays have to be handed in latest on Friday noon before the respective paper is discussed in the course.
-In addition, each student has to write a report in which he/she applies a special case study method to address a particular research question or in which she/he gives a critical overview over methodological literature about a special case study method.
-Students will be graded on the quality of their presentations and essays and the quality of the term paper (Hausarbeit).
-The reports have to be delivered latest December 12, 2014.
+Furthermore, each student has to write one essay which she/he will present in class and will be assigned to be discussant of one of the essays.
+The essays have to be handed in latest one week before they are discussed in class.
+In addition, each student has to write a term paper (Hausarbeit) in which he/she applies a special case study method to address a particular research question or in which she/he gives a critical overview over methodological literature about a special case study method.
+Students will be graded on the quality of their presentations and essays and the quality of the term paper.
+The term papers have to be delivered latest on March 20, 2017.
 The report should not exceed 10.000 words.
 Own research on literature/data/material is required.
 All reports are checked for plagiarism.
-Please read for further information about plagiarism: www.cccp.uni-koeln.de.
-We use the software "turnitin" to check for plagiarism: http://www.wiso-it.uni-koeln.de/turnitin.html.
-(Both pages are in German)
+Please read for further information about plagiarism: www.cccp.uni-koeln.de/turnitin.html.
+Essays and term papers have to be written in English language.